craigfrancis/r-stats/readme.md

 	subset(data, code != 200 & code != 301 & code != 302 & code != 304);

-All responses that took longer than a second:
+All requests that took longer than a second:

 	subset <- subset(data, time > 1);